LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 Calling Prolog user-defined plain predicates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-User-defined Prolog plain predicates (i.e. predicates that are not defined
+User-defined Prolog plain predicates (i.e., predicates that are not defined
 in a Prolog module) can be called from within objects or categories by
 sending the corresponding message to ``user``.
 For example: